Fluorescent D-amino acids: Structures and general properties

-D-alanine is the most well-studied D-amino acids for FDAA development because it is a naturally existing residue in bacterial peptidoglycan structures.
+D-Alanine is the most well-studied D-amino acid for FDAA development because it is a naturally existing residue in bacterial peptidoglycan structures.
 On the other hand, various fluorophores have been employed for FDAA applications and each has its features.
-For example, coumarin-based FDAA (HADA) is small enough to penetrate the bacterial outer-membranes and thus is widely used for Gram-negative bacterial studies; while TAMRA-based FDAA (TADA) features its high brightness and photo/thermo-stability, which is suitable for super-resolution microscopy (strong excitation light is used).
+For example, coumarin-based FDAA (HADA) is small enough to penetrate the bacterial outer membranes and thus is widely used for gram-negative bacterial studies; while TAMRA-based FDAA (TADA) features its high brightness and photo/thermo-stability, which is suitable for super-resolution microscopy (strong excitation light is used).